-An audience is a group of visitors who have something in common.
-Those common points are referred to as conditions.
-In total, you can mix&match 30+ targeting conditions (see full list) that fall into 6 categories.
-For each category, we created a separate guide that includes some examples and use cases, so here's just an overview.
+For this, you can mix and match 30+ targeting conditions that we sorted into six categories (see full list).
+For each category, we created a separate guide that includes some examples and use cases, so here's just an overview of what's possible.

 - Location: Increase relevance and trust by showing your visitors localized content.
 You can localize based on country, state, city, or even a single IP address.
 Learn more.